nickderobertis/flexlate/README.md

     resolve it with your favorite tooling
   - It keeps a history of the conflict resolution so you are not resolving the same conflicts repeatedly
+  - Use pre-built Github Actions to automatically get a PR in your project after the template has been updated
 - Compose a project with multiple templates
   - Add template sources and then you can apply outputs anywhere with a simple CLI command
 - Use your existing templates: both [`cookiecutter`](https://github.com/cookiecutter/cookiecutter) and [`copier`](https://github.com/copier-org/copier) templates are supported
+  - Works with both local and remote templates.
+You can even keep a template in your project and be able to update outputs whenever it changes
 - Apply it to your existing projects with a `bootstrap` functionality
+- (planned) Use flexlate projects as templates themselves, enabling nested templates and sharing data across templates
+- (planned) Allow multiple templates to coordinate on specific files in arbitrary ways, e.g. think about applying a template and it adds its required packages to `package.json` in a JS project

+### Use Cases

+- You want to create or already have projects that are generated from a `cookiecutter` or `copier` template, and keep those projects up to date with changes in the template
+- You want to create a project from standard building blocks that can also be updated systematically.
+For example think of something like a React component with tests, a Java class and tests, or any set of files you want to generate

+### Locally or Remote With a Team

+In either case, you can use Flexlate 100% locally even on a team project without anyone else knowing you are using it via the `user` mode.

+But Flexlate really shines when you embrace it fully and include it in your remote repo.
+This enables you use CI to automatically open PRs with template updates.

 ### Why Flexlate?